zxc916684603/ecs/intl.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md

 ## Assign a public IP address {#AllocatePublicIp .section}

-Assign a public IP address to an ECS instance while [Step 2.
-Create an instance](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 2.
+Assign a public IP address to an ECS instance while [creating it](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 2.
 Create an instance.md#).
 If you skip it, you can even assign after an ECS instance is created.
 However, the feature is only available for Subscription instances.
 For more information, see the following table.

 |Feature|Effective immediately|Description|
 |:------|:--------------------|:----------|